-The Maui banyan tree is located at Banyan Tree Park (the former Lahaina Courthouse Square) in the heart of Lahaina, the historic whaling village in West-Maui.
-Behind it, you’ll see the Lahaina Courthouse, adjacent to Lahaina Harbor.
+The Maui banyan tree is located at Banyan Tree Park (the former Lahaina Courthouse Square) in the heart of historic Lahaina, the historic whaling village in West Maui, close to the Ka’anapali beach resorts.
+Behind it was the Lahaina Courthouse, adjacent to Lahaina Harbor.

 It’s no coincidence that this tree was planted in Lahaina.
 King Kamehameha declared the town the capital of the Hawaiian islands in 1820.
 And thanks to its ideal location on the whale migration routes and the calm ocean conditions, colorful Lahaina became a major whaling port in the 1800s.

-The Lahaina harbour had hundreds of ships docked.
-But the decadent behaviour of the sailors soon clashed with the attempts of the missionaries to impose their beliefs.
+The Lahaina harbor had hundreds of ships docked.
+But the decadent behavior of the sailors soon clashed with the attempts of the missionaries to impose their beliefs.
 The tempers flared in sun-drenched Lahaina and, in 1845, the capital was relocated to Honolulu.
 Disorderly sailors were sanctioned and the missionaries remained.

-Queen Keopuolani, King Kamehameha I’s Sacred Widow, instructed sheriff William Owen Smith, to plant a special tree in 1873, to celebrate the 50th anniversary of the first American protestant missionary in Lahaina town.
+Queen Keopuolani, King Kamehameha I’s Sacred Widow, instructed Sheriff William Owen Smith, to plant a special tree in 1873, to celebrate the 50th anniversary of the first American protestant missionary in Lahaina town.
 An 8-ft banyan tree sapling was imported from India.
-This remarkable tree, part of the fig family, symbolizes enlightenment in Buddhism and eternal life in Hunduism.
-Throughout its history, the Maui banyan tree has been the epicenter of local celebrations.
-From Kamehameha’s birthday party to the
+This remarkable tree, part of the fig family, symbolizes enlightenment in Buddhism and eternal life in Hinduism.

 What the banyan tree in Maui stands for now

-To this day, the banyan tree on Maui is a preferred festive location in Lahaina.
-Twice a month, Art in the Park displays works by locals artists.
-And in the beginning of december, there’s the Annual Lighting of the Banyan Tree.
+To this day, the old banyan tree in Lahaina Maui is the town’s preferred festive location.
+Twice a month, Art in the Park displays works by local artists.
+And at the beginning of December, there’s the Annual Lighting of the Banyan Tree.
 Imagine celebrating the holidays in this fairy-tale setting, with 6,500 twinkling lights adorning the dangling vines.

 Other things to see and do in Lahaina